 Your website can do an incredible amount of work for you, but you have to enable it to do so.
 There are a few common mistakes we often see around the web, and it’s worth going through these to make sure you’re not making the same mistakes.
 Make your site work as hard as it possibly can, a website can be a big investment, but the return is worth it if you have done it right.

 Here are a few mistakes you want to avoid:

 The importance of mobile traffic is often overlooked.
-The average time spent browsing on a smartphone in the UK is a whopping 66 hours per month per user, and almost 50% of all traffic come from smartphones.
-Most of the time this is through popular social media websites, however a lot of businesses get a large amount of their traffic through these sites.
+The average time spent browsing on a smartphone in the UK is a whopping 66 hours per month per user, and almost 50% of all traffic comes from smartphones.
+Most of the time this is through popular social media websites, however, a lot of businesses get a large amount of their traffic through these sites.

 You can check here what Google sees: https://search.google.com/test/mobile-friendly

 A responsive website simply means that the website adapts to the screen size it is viewed on.
 If you’re on a desktop, you can test this by making your browser smaller, and you will see the size and website adjust to it right there on the spot.
 No pinching required on smartphones or tablets.
 Not only is this much easier and friendlier for your mobile users, but Google punishes websites that are not responsive.
 If you care for your search rank position, this is an absolute must-have.